 - 3. Once each year, the bargaining unit member's dean shall have an individual conference with the non-tenured bargaining unit member (excluding bargaining unit members who have received notification of tenure or non-reappointment or who have resigned).
 The meeting shall be scheduled by the dean and shall also be attended by the chairperson.
 The dean, in scheduling the meeting, shall take into account those times of the year that are most busy for bargaining unit members and attempt to schedule around those times.
 The dean shall provide at least two (2) weeks advance notice of the day/time of the meeting and the parties shall attend unless unavoidable circumstances intervene preventing attendance, in which case the party not able to attend shall offer an alternate day/time that is within one week of the date originally scheduled.
 Unless there is mutual agreement to the contrary, conferences for ten-month bargaining unit members will be held during the Fall and Spring semesters while classes are in session. - 4.
-The purpose of the meeting is for the dean to review with the bargaining unit member the criteria, standards, and procedures existing at the department, college, and university levels which apply to that bargaining unit member's consideration for reappointment, tenure, or promotion.
-At the meeting, the chairperson shall review the existing information in the department records and inform the bargaining unit member to what extent he/she is or is not meeting criteria and standards.
-In addition, the dean shall review the existing information in the office of the dean and inform the bargaining unit member to what extent he/she is or is not meeting the criteria and standards established in conformity with this Agreement. - 5.
+The Article 6 meeting is intended to be developmental in nature and to assist the bargaining unit member's progress toward meeting the criteria, standards, and procedures existing at the department, college, and university levels which apply to that bargaining unit member's consideration for reappointment, tenure, or promotion.
+At least three business days prior to the meeting, the bargaining unit member shall provide to the dean and department chair her/his current curriculum vitae.
+At the meeting the dean will review with the bargaining unit member the criteria and standards for reappointment, tenure, or promotion.
+The chairperson shall review the existing information in the department records and inform the bargaining unit member to what extent he/she is or is not meeting the criteria and standards.
+In addition, the dean shall review the existing information in the office of the dean and inform the bargaining unit member to what extent he/she is or is not meeting the criteria and standards established in conformity with this Agreement.

+- 5. a.
 The dean shall inquire at the conference whether the bargaining unit member has any questions regarding criteria and standards or application of criteria and standards pertaining to reappointment, tenure, or promotion consideration for that bargaining unit member.
 Within five (5) calendar weeks of the date of the conference, the dean shall furnish to the bargaining unit member a written statement of the extent to which he/she is meeting the criteria and standards, and a summary of questions asked by the bargaining unit member and responses to those questions furnished by the dean.
 The written statement also will summarize other matters discussed pertaining to the bargaining unit member's performance with regard to the criteria and standards.
 In the event the bargaining unit member desires the dean to reconsider her/his written statement, the bargaining unit member must furnish the dean, within four (4) calendar weeks of the date of receipt of the dean's written statement, with a statement that presents the bargaining unit member's alternative view and asks for reconsideration by the dean.
-The dean shall not be required to change her/his statement.
+The dean shall not be required to change her/his statement. - b.
 Whether or not a change is made or requested, the bargaining unit member may under Article 11, paragraph 14, prepare a statement at any time to be placed in the bargaining unit member's personnel file.